andrescanas01/BarberMe/README.md

-# nappyhour
+# BarberMe
-Welcome to NappyHour by Pompadour Solutions! <br />
+Welcome to BarberMe by Pompadour Solutions! <br />

 This mobile application will be uploaded to the Android and IOS store soon!